Mauhing/hole-detection-on-triangle-mesh/README.md

 4. Use `main_visualizer.py` to visualizer detected boundareis and holes.

 ## Sample.
-The sample data a corpped version of the bunny data in Open3D, aka the Stanford bunny mesh.
+The sample data a cropped version of the bunny data in Open3D, aka the Stanford bunny mesh.